bahtiyartan/troia/docs/94Java.rst

 **Readible :** it is a high-level programming language, so it is human readible and reduces maintenance costs.

-**Platform-independent :** java applications work on anywhere which JVM works on.
+**Platform-independent :** java applications work on anywhere which JVM works on, so they are portable.

 **Supports multithreading :** multithreading helps us to gain the maximum utilization of CPU and allows handling larger data and more complex problems in relatively short running time.